About the Journal

 Authors should disclose in their manuscripts any financial or any other conflicts of interest that might have influenced the presented results or their interpretations.

 What Represents a Competing Interest?

 Competing interests can be financial or non-financial, professional, or personal.
-Competing interests can arise in relationship to an organization or another person.
+Competing interests can arise in relation to an organization or another person.

-Declaring all potential competing interests is a requirement at Economic Analysis and is integral to the transparent reporting of research.
+Declaring all potential competing interests is a requirement of Economic Analysis and is integral to the transparent reporting of research.

 Financial Competing Interests

 Financial competing interests include but are not limited to:

 - Paid employment or consultancy

 - Patent applications (pending or actual), including individual applications or those belonging to the institution to which the authors are affiliated and from which the authors may benefit